-Inspection of the EC/ICs will occur by the NYSDEC at the frequency described in Section 3 (Monitoring Plan) and Section 4 (O&M Plan).
+Inspection of the EC/ICs will occur by the NYSDEC at the frequency described in Section 3 (Monitoring Plan).
 After the last inspection of the reporting period, a Professional Engineer licensed to practice in NYS will prepare a PRR which certifies that:

-- On-site ECs/ICs are unchanged from the previous certification - They remain in-place and are effective - Nothing has occurred that would impair the ability of the controls to protect the public health and environment - Nothing has occurred that would constitute a violation or failure to comply with any O&M plan for such controls - Access is available to the Site for the NYSDEC and NYSDOH to evaluate continued maintenance of such controls - Site use is compliant with the environmental easement.
+- On-site ECs/ICs are unchanged from the previous certification - They remain in-place and are effective - Nothing has occurred that would impair the ability of the controls to protect the public health and environment - Access is available to the Site for the NYSDEC and NYSDOH to evaluate continued maintenance of such controls - Site use is compliant with the Environmental Notice.